turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant
 When I visit my coupon index page
-I can see that my coupons are separated between active and inactive coupons Within those sections
+I can see that my coupons are separated between active and inactive coupons And within those sections
-The coupons are ordered by popularity
+I see that the coupons are ordered by popularity

+(Popularity is defined as how many non-cancelled invoices have used a particular coupon.)
 ```

 ```
-7. Merchant Invoice Show Page: Total Revenue and Discounted Revenue As a merchant
+7. Merchant Invoice Show Page: Total Revenue and Discounted Revenue

+As a merchant
 When I visit one of my merchant invoice show pages
-I see the total revenue for my merchant from this invoice (not including discounts) And I see the name and code of the coupon used
+I see the total revenue for my merchant from this invoice (not including coupon discounts) And I see the name and code of the coupon used
-And I see the total revenue before and after the coupon was applied.
-And the name of the coupon is a link to that coupons show page
+And I see the total revenue before and after the coupon was applied And the name of the coupon is a link to that coupon's show page
 ```

 ```
-7. Admin Invoice Show Page: Total Revenue and Discounted Revenue As an admin
+8. Admin Invoice Show Page: Total Revenue and Discounted Revenue

+As an admin
 When I visit one of my admin invoice show pages
-I see the name and code of the coupon that was used (if there was a coupon applied) And I see the total revenue from that invoice before and after the coupon was applied.
+I see the name and code of the coupon that was used (if there was a coupon applied) And I see the total revenue from that invoice both before and after the coupon was applied.
 ```

 ```
-8: Holidays API
+9: Holidays API

 As a merchant
 When I visit the coupons index page